A-N-O-D-E-R/workflow/README.md

 ##### Step 5: Create a sample component factory

-Please refer to the file `com.altar.workflow.sample.SampleComponentFactory.java` in the test folder.
+Please refer to the file `com.anode.workflow.sample.SampleComponentFactory.java` in the test folder.

 This is the object which is invoked by Workflow whenever it wants to execute a step or a route.
 Workflow tells this object what type of entity is being run e.g. a step or a route (via the process context variable).
 In return, it expects to be